Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 If there is no possible valid structure, the parsing should fail.
 Like in your compiler.
 <br><br>
-This splits the program into the "safe" part, where everything is in proper types and verified, and the "unsafe" part where parsing happens.
+This splits the program into the "safe" part, where everything is in proper types and verified and the "unsafe" part where parsing happens.
 I think if you stick to this advice, you can also separate your tests accordingly:

 For everything parsed, you can easily use QuickCheck properties - so in my calculator I could easily make an arbitrary-instance for my finished SyntaxTree.